bogoli/-folio/_posts/2018-09-06-announcing-jupyter-in-triangle.markdown

 ---
 layout: post
-title:  Announcing Jupyter in the Triangle & Call for Proposals
+title:  Announcing Jupyter Pop-up in the Triangle & Call for Proposals
 date: 2018-09-06 9:00:00
 description: A Pop-up focusing on the work of early career researchers and data scientists
 ---